 Q: Can you help me to find a group to ride with?

 A: Yes.
 I personally know almost every serious road cyclists or triathletes in Istanbul.

-Q: Can I find bicycle parts or a good mechanic in Istanbul?
+Q: Can I find bicycle parts or a good bike mechanic in Istanbul?

 Q: Does Istanbul offer any good climbs?

 A: Partly, yes.
 Istanbul is a hilly city, but don’t expect to find an L’Alpe d’Huez here.
 Highest elevations are around 200-220 meters.
 But there are many.